- Home

 Any winnings from Premium Bonds are completely tax-free.

-Similarly, most people who put money into a savings account don’t usually pay tax on the interest they earn unless they have a very high balance.
+However, most people who put money into a savings account don’t usually pay tax on the interest they earn unless they have a very high balance or are a higher or additional rate taxpayer.
 That’s because the Personal Savings Allowance currently enables you to earn up to £1,000 in interest a year from your savings without having to pay tax on it.
 If you’re a higher rate taxpayer, the Personal Savings Allowance falls to £500 and additional rate taxpayers paying the top rate of income tax don’t get a Personal Savings Allowance.
+You can learn more in our guide What is the Personal Savings Allowance?

 How will I be told about any Premium Bond prizes I win?